Homework 9: Programs as Data, Macros

 Q1: Cooking Curry

-Implement the function curry-cook, which takes in a Scheme list formals and a quoted expression body. curry-cook should generate a program as a list which is a curried version of a lambda function.
-The outputted program should be a curried version of a lambda function with formal arguments equal to formals, and a function body equal to body.
+Implement the function curry-cook, which takes in a Scheme list formals and a quoted expression body. curry-cook should generate a program as a list that is a curried version of a lambda function.
+The returned program should be a curried version of a lambda function with formal arguments equal to formals, and a function body equal to body.
 You may assume that all functions passed in will have more than 0 formals; otherwise, it would not be curry-able!

 For example, if you wanted to curry the function (lambda (x y) (+ x y)), you would set formals equal to '(x y), the body equal to '(+ x y), and make a call to curry-cook: (curry-cook '(x y) '(+ x y)).